ocaml-flambda/flambda-backend/HACKING.md

 ## Using the OCaml debugger to debug the compiler

 First, run `make debug`.
-This completes three steps:
+This completes four steps:

 1. `make install`
 2. Sets up the `ocaml/tools/debug_printers` script so that you can `source ocaml/tools/debug_printers` during a debugging session to see otherwise-abstract variable values.
-This script is automatically loaded by the debugger due to the `.ocamldebug` file at the root of the compiler repo.
 3. Symlinks `./ocamlc` and `./ocamlopt` to point to the bytecode versions of those compilers.
 This is convenient for emacs integration, because emacs looks for sources starting in the directory containing the executable.
+4. Creates a `.ocamldebug` file to automatically load the right search path and the `debug_printers` set up above.

 Then it's time to run the debugger itself.
 The recommended workflow is to add the elisp below to your emacs init file, and then use the command `ocamldebug-ocamlc` to debug `ocamlc` or the command `ocamldebug-ocamlopt` to debug `ocamlopt`.
+Running your built `ocamldebug` file on `ocamlc` or `ocamlopt` should also work, if you wish to work outside emacs.

 ```
 ;; directly inspired by the ocamldebug implementation in ocamldebug.el